smartdata-analysis-and-statistics/precision-medicine-practicals/README.md

 ## How to cite us

-If you use or adapt this material, please include the following citation:
+If you use or adapt this material, please cite both the course and the practical materials:

+> Smart Data Analysis and Statistics (SDAS).
+(2025). *An Introduction to Precision Medicine* [Online course].
+Available at: https://sdas.thinkific.com/courses/precmedintro
-> Smart Data Analysis and Statistics (SDAS). *Computer Practical Materials*.
+> Smart Data Analysis and Statistics (SDAS).
+(2025). *Computer Practical Materials for "An Introduction to Precision Medicine"*.
 Available at: https://github.com/smartdata-analysis-and-statistics/precision-medicine-practicals